stashkov/pearls_of_algorithms/README.md

 # Pearls Of Algorithms

-Implementation (hopefully using test driven development) of most popular algorithms
+Pytyon implementation (hopefully using test driven development) of most popular algorithms